Capati/odin-vk-guide/website/docs/02-drawing-with-compute/01-improving-the-render-loop.md

 ---
 sidebar_position: 1
-sidebar_label: "Improving the render loop"
+sidebar_label: "Improving The Render Loop"
 ---

-# Improving the render loop
+# Improving The Render Loop

 Before we begin drawing, we need to implement a couple other things.
 First we have a deletion queue that will allow us to safely handle the cleanup of a growing amount of objects, and then we will change the render loop to draw into a non-swapchain image and then copy it to the swapchain.

-## Deletion queue
+## Deletion Queue

 As we begin to add more and more vulkan structures, we need a way to handle their destruction.
 We could keep adding more things into the `engine_cleanup()` procedure, but that would not